-- Students should review the TC schedule for important course information.
-You will need the five-digit call number (referred to as a CRN on TC's website) to register, so please make a note of it. - Students must obtain the instructor's approval to register for any TC course.
-They should contact instructors individually to secure written, signed approval.
-If they are unable to reach an instructor directly, they should try contacting the academic department office. - Once the advisor confirms approval from the instructor, the advisor fills out the registration adjustment form for the student.
+SPS students interested in taking Teachers College (TC) courses should review the TC schedule for important course information.
+To cross-register, students will need the five-digit call number (referred to as a CRN on TC's website).
+Students must obtain instructor's approval to register for any TC course.
+Contact instructors individually to secure written, signed approval.
+If unable to reach an instructor directly, students should try contacting the academic department office.